When the sled prosthesis fails: Everything about switching to a total knee replacement

 A change from a partial knee replacement to a total knee replacement (TKR) is often the next step when the partial prosthesis no longer fulfills its task.

-• Procedure of the replacement: The procedure begins with the removal of the sled prosthesis.
-This is done with great care to preserve the surrounding bone and soft tissues.
-The affected joint area is prepared, and the new TKR is precisely fitted.
-Modern implants allow for optimal adaptation to the patient's individual anatomy.
+• Procedure of the exchange: The procedure begins with the removal of the sled prosthesis.
+This is done with großer care, to protect the surrounding bone and soft tissues.
+The affected joint area is prepared, and the new knee-TEP is precisely implanted.
+Modern implants allow optimal adaptation to the individual anatomy of the patient.

-• Challenges: The biggest challenges lie in the precision of bone preservation and the restoration of the biomechanics of the knee.
-Experienced surgeons can, however, master these hurdles with the latest technology.
+• Challenges: The größten challenges lie in the Präzision of bone preservation and the restoration of the knee's biomechanics.
+Experienced surgeons können these Hürden however with state-of-the-art technology overcome.

-• Minimally invasive approaches: By using gentle surgical techniques, the strain on the body is reduced, contributing to a faster recovery.
+• Minimally invasive approaches: Through the use of gentle surgical techniques, the load on the body is reduced, leading to a faster recovery.

 Thanks to advanced techniques, this procedure is usually well-planned and associated with high success rates.